This is the most comprehensive guide to keyword research.

-Use this tool like you would with any other by entering your term and clicking search.
+Use this tool as you would with any other by entering your term and clicking search.

 I highly recommend Google keyword planner as it is free, it is made by Google and it works very well.

-It was actually made to be used with Google adwords but it is a very useful keyword research tool, so many people use it for just that!
+It was made to be used with Google AdWords but it is a very useful keyword research tool, so many people use it for just that!

 And then just like with the other tools, you can extract them by clicking “download keyword ideas” and it will download them to an excel document.

-Take a look at the image below to see just how much data you get when you use Google keyword planner and them remember that it is completely free … incredible.
+Take a look at the image below to see just how much data you get when you use Google keyword planner and they remember that it is completely free … incredible.